-When a restart occurs some sectors of the disk are used to store the restart information and dashes are printed in the data file to show that.
+When a restart occurs some sectors of the disk are used to store the restart information and Some extra spaces are printed in the data file to show that.

 Calibration

 The data logger allows calibration for the voltage input and a 'seconds per week' calibration of the internal quartz clock.